IceHe/lib/snips/books/designing-data-intensive-applications.md

     - _A collection of properties (key-value pairs)_
 - _Some important aspects of this model are:_
     - _1\.
 Any vertex can have an edge connecting it with any other vertex.
 There is no schema that restricts which kinds of things can or cannot be associated._
     - <i>2\.
 Given any vertex, you can efficiently find both its incoming and its outgoing edges, and thus traverse the graph -- i.e., follow a path through a chain of vertices -- both forward and backward.
-(That’s why Example 2-2 has indexes on both the tail_vertex and head_vertex columns.)</i>
+(That's why Example 2-2 has indexes on both the tail_vertex and head_vertex columns.)</i>
     - _3\.
 By using different labels for different kinds of relationships, you can store several different kinds of information in a single graph, while still maintaining a clean data model._
 - _The Cypher Query Language_
     - _Cypher is a declarative query language for property graphs, created for the Neo4j graph database._